Copyright © 2016 Kiyoshi Aman <firstname.lastname@example.org>

 even if they don’t handle them specifically.

 Servers advertising this capability indicate that they are capable of parsing any tag received from a client, with or without the client-only prefix.

-Client-only tags are client-initiated tags that servers MUST attach as-is to any relevant event relayed to other clients.
+Client-only tags are client-initiated tags that servers MUST attach as-is to any relevant message relayed to other clients.
 A client-only tag is prefixed with a plus sign (